rhmk/ansible-generic-roles/docs/README.repo-setup.md

 This playbook configures are RHEL server to receive its updates from a reposync server.
-On your reposync server register the server against RHN and then run the following script as a cron job:
+On your reposync server register the server against RHN and subscribe to the repositories, you want to sync.
+Then run the following script as a cron job.
+It creates the proper repositories and repofiles you need to put to /etc/yum/repos.d

 --8<-- snip -----
 #!/bin/bash